 The TSNLA 'CPD Needs in the Third Sector' report identified that on the whole small VCSE providers are not able to access CPD opportunities - very often not knowing what is available and even when aware not able to fund it.
 With support from the Education and Training Foundation the TSNLA is again operating a CPD bursary scheme to enable staff in the third sector to access appropriate CPD opportunities.

 If you or your staff need to go on a course but don't have the funds to pay for it or don't have the travel costs then this scheme is for you.
 The funding pot is limited so we will be keeping the application process as simple as possible.

 What can be funded?

-Travel costs may be funded for courses which are delivered by the Education and Training Foundation or its owner organisations: Association of Colleges, Association of Education and Learning Providers, HOLEX - no others can be supported through this scheme.
+Travel costs may be funded for courses which are delivered by or funded by the Education and Training Foundation - no others can be supported through this scheme.

-If you attend a course provided by the Foundation you can apply for both delegates costs (actual costs paid) and travel - if you attend a course provided by AoC, AELP or HOLEX you can only apply for the travel costs.
+If you attend or participate in a paid for course provided by the Foundation you can apply for both delegates costs and travel - the amount claimed will be the cost actually paid out up to £250.

 Membership of TSNLA